PalestyHR/P-SRM/README.md

 TrackNet uses the official Test partition for Shuttlecock and Validation for RacketVision.
 KCF is an OOF experiment, not an independent-test result.
 The bundled models use seed 42; the training configurations also specify the paper's repeated seeds where applicable.

+It should be noted that OTB2013 does not provide native labelling that meets the requirements of P-SRM tasks, therefore, we propose a fixed OTB2013 Datasets.
 The reusable [OTB2013 visibility supplement](annotations/otb2013/README.md) contains labels and the annotation prompt, without images.

 ## Reproduce Results